 |Detection Names||Avast (Win64:Malware-gen), AVG (Win64:Malware-gen), ESET-NOD32 (A Variant Of Win64/Bolik.L), Kaspersky (Virus.Win64.Kpot.a), Full List (VirusTotal)|

 |Payload||KBOT is capable of infecting systems with other malware and malicious modules.|

 |Symptoms||Trojans are designed to stealthily infiltrate the victim's computer and remain silent, and thus no particular symptoms are clearly visible on an infected machine.|

 |Distribution methods||Local networks, external drives, infected email attachments, malicious online advertisements, social engineering, software 'cracks'.|

 |Damage||Stolen passwords and banking information, identity theft, the victim's computer added to a botnet.|

-More examples of malicious programs that are designed to steal various sensitive information and/or spread other software of this kind are Lampion, CryptBot and Conteban.
-In most cases cyber criminals attempt to infect systems with such malicious programs so they could misuse stolen information to generate revenue and/or infect computers with other malware (e.g., ransomware).
-In one way or another, programs like KBOT usually cause serious problems.
-Their installation should be avoided in all possible ways.
+More examples of malicious programs that are designed to steal sensitive information and/or spread other software of this kind include Lampion, CryptBot and Conteban.
+In most cases, cyber criminals attempt to infect systems with these malicious programs to misuse stolen information and generate revenue and/or infect computers with other malware (e.g., ransomware).

 How did KBOT infiltrate my computer?